 Is there any plan to reduce the employee base of BSNL, as suggested by the Sam Pitroda report?
 MTNL also had given a proposal to the department for laying off excess staff.
 BSNL has close to 300,000 people.
 It is a not a simple matter of simply asking some random 100,000 people (as suggested by Pitroda) to leave the organisation.
 While agreeing to the need of some reduction in the staff, it was felt that it should be a targeted reduction and in categories in which surplus is identified.
 Subsequently, a targeted VRS (voluntary retirement scheme) will be introduced.

 If you simply have a reduction, you may end up losing people in areas where you actually need more people and retaining people in areas where you do not need.
 BSNL is working on this issue and will give the details to the department.
 A similar issue is there in MTNL, so it will also be a targeted reduction.

 But in both cases, if a significant number actually opts for VRS, it would require a lot of upfront funding.
 While it is a sound strategy in a business sense, it has its own implications in terms of cash flow.

+When will the National Broadband Plan be finalised and how does the government plan to increase broadband penetration across the country?
 The idea of the Plan is to make available broadband services ubiquitously and to ensure that in the next two-three years at the most, these will be available through wireline or wireless.
 The uptake of broadband will also depend on what are the services that will become available through it.
 In the mobile segment, phenomenal growth has taken place because nobody had to teach people how to talk or the need to talk.
 But that is not the case in broadband.
 The whole purpose is not only to make available the connectivity but also to create an ecosystem where a lot of services will proliferate.